.

 As an Earthwatch volunteer, you’ll help the research staff survey animals, determine the size and composition of animal groups, determine distances to the animals, record information on datasheets, and weigh and measure animals.
 You’ll also visit community-based conservation plans in local indigenous villages.

-The overarching research questions are: What are the populations of aquatic, terrestrial and arboreal species and how do animal populations change from climate change, dredging and community conservation and sustainable use?
-You will help survey a variety of species that include, river dolphins, wading & aquatic birds, fishing bats (Noctilio leporinus), fish, caimans, frogs, large felids, giant river otter (Pteronura brasiliensis), ungulates and large rodents, macaws, primates, and game birds.
-Population trends of these species will be correlated with water level data, which are categorized into normal, extreme drought and intensive flood conditions (Cook Espinoza et al. 2013).
+The overarching research questions are: What are the populations of aquatic, terrestrial and arboreal species and how do animal populations change from climate change, dredging and community conservation, and sustainable use?
+You will help survey a variety of species that include river dolphins, wading & aquatic birds, fishing bats (Noctilio leporinus), fish, caimans, frogs, large felids, giant river otters (Pteronura brasiliensis), ungulates and large rodents, macaws, primates, and game birds.
+Population trends of these species will be correlated with water level data, which are categorized into normal, extreme drought, and intensive flood conditions (Cook Espinoza et al., 2013).

 METHODS

 Densities and abundances of species assemblages will be estimated annually in the Yarapa and Tahuayo River basins of the Tamshiyacu-Tahuayo community reserve.
-Methods will differ between species assemblages and will include distance sampling, fixed width, line transects, catch-per-unit-effort, point counts, age structure and camera traps (Buckland et al. 2004).
+Methods will differ between species assemblages, including distance sampling, fixed width, line transects, catch-per-unit effort, point counts, age structure, and camera traps (Buckland et al. 2004).

-Macaws, parrots, and parakeets eat fruits and seeds and are used as general indicators of the terrestrial forests.
-Fifteen-minute point counts along the river; streams and lakes are used to estimate the abundance of these colorful birds.
+Macaws, parrots, and parakeets eat fruits and seeds and are used as general indicators of terrestrial forests.
+Fifteen-minute point counts along the river, streams, and lakes are used to estimate the abundance of these colorful birds.

-Shoreline birds are used as indicators of the aquatic ecosystem, especially as it relates to fish production.
+Shoreline birds are indicators of the aquatic ecosystem, especially regarding fish production.
 Common species include herons, cormorants, egrets, ducks, terns, jacanas, screamers, hawks, osprey, and kingfishers, among others.
 Shoreline transects conducted from aluminum boats and canoes record the number of birds per kilometer of shoreline.

 Fish populations are surveyed to determine the impact of climate change on this important resource for local people.
-Surveys focused on species commonly used by people and are surveyed using gill nets and hook & line fishing and compared with abundance observations employing side-scan sonar.
+Surveys focus on species commonly used by people, are conducted using gill nets and hook-and-line fishing and are compared with abundance observations employing side-scan sonar.

 Terrestrial mammals and game birds are surveyed to examine the impact of climate change on wild meat species.
 Mammalian groups include species of primates, ungulates, rodents, carnivores, edentates, and marsupials.
 Game birds include guans, curassow, tinamous, and trumpeters.
 Surveys are done on foot using trails of 2–3 kilometers.

-Caiman surveys evaluate the status of caiman populations to study impacts of climate change.
+Caiman surveys evaluate caiman populations' status to study climate change's impacts.
 Black caiman (Melanosuchus niger), Common or Spectacled Caiman (Caiman cocodrilos) and Smooth Fronted or Dwarf Caiman (Paleosuchus trigonatus) are surveyed at night using spotlights along shore-line transects.

 Monitoring fishing bats is done by visual and acoustic count using a bat box and carried out at night.

-Frog surveys will take place on the many “floating meadows” along the rivers, lakes, and channels of the region.
-These floating mats of vegetation not only provide habitat for a rich array of wildlife-including frogs-but when they break free from where they are anchored, they become rafts and important vectors of dispersal for those on board.
+Frog surveys will take place on the many “floating meadows” along the region's rivers, lakes, and channels.
+These floating mats of vegetation provide habitat for a rich array of wildlife-including frogs-but when they break free from where they are anchored, they also become rafts and important vectors of dispersal for those on board.

 Life in the Field

 On research days, the team will split into groups of two to six people.
-We will do most activities each day, so you can participate in more than one survey in a day, and rotate tasks between days.
+We will do most activities daily, so you can participate in more than one survey and rotate tasks between days.
 A Peruvian field biologist and a local field assistant will accompany each group.
 At the end of the field day, you will help enter the data collected.

 DAILY ACTIVITIES